Tianhao25/yaobinwen.github.io/_posts/2017/2017-01-11-Diagramo-local-deployment.md

 ## Overview

-I'm trying to add an in-browser workflow editor.
+I'm trying to add an in-browser workflow editor for the project I'm working on.
 After searching online for a while, I decided to give [Diagramo](http://diagramo.com/) a try for several reasons:

 * It is a complete in-browser editor solution.
 Although [JointJS](http://www.jointjs.com/) looks more appealing, I suspect it is not more than a programming library and I would still have to do a lot of programming to implement an editor.
 * Its user interface is simple yet sufficient for my demonstration purpose.